saiganesh-tanneru/watchtower-ai/README.md

 export OPENAI_API_KEY="sk-..."
 ```

-The script tries local LLM first (if configured) and falls back to OpenAI if available.
+The app tries a local LLM first (if configured) and falls back to OpenAI if available.

+---

 ## Scripts

+- `scripts/bootstrap.sh` — create `.venv` and install `requirements.txt` into it.
-- `scripts/download_models.sh` — download YOLO and optionally Vosk model into `models/`.
+- `scripts/download_models.sh` — download YOLOv8n and optionally the Vosk English model into `models/`.

+---

 ## Troubleshooting

-- Vosk installation: use `vosk==0.3.44`.
-On macOS install PortAudio first (`brew install portaudio`) before `pip install pyaudio`.
+- Vosk install: use `vosk==0.3.44` and install PortAudio first on macOS (`brew install portaudio`).
-- If `pyaudio` fails to build, install `sounddevice` and adapt the script to use it instead.
+- If `pyaudio` fails to build, consider using `sounddevice` instead.
-- LLaMA local models: `llama-cpp-python` requires CMake and being careful about model size; use 7B GGML for moderate machines.
+- `llama-cpp-python` (local LLM) requires CMake and a compatible GGML model.
-- If the camera is unavailable, close other apps that may use the camera.
+- If camera is unavailable, close other apps that may be using it.

+---

 ## Contributing

 Pull requests welcome.
-Please open issues for feature requests or bug reports.
-Consider adding small, focused changes and tests where possible.
+Please include small focused changes and tests where appropriate.
+Open an issue first if you're planning a large feature.

 ## License

 This project is licensed under the MIT License — see `LICENSE`.

---

-If you'd like, I can add GitHub Actions to run `python -m py_compile` on pushes and create a small `scripts/bootstrap.sh` to bootstrap the environment.